openforis/sepal-doc/docs/source/workflows/area_estimation.rst

    :alt: The layers available.
    :align: center

-Now click on the point icon.
-When you mouse over this icon, it says "Enable reference data collection."
+Now select the point icon.
+When you hover over this icon, it says "Enable reference data collection."

 With reference data collection enabled, you can start adding points to your map.

-Use the scroll wheel on your mouse to zoom in to the study area.
-You can click-hold and drag to pan around the map.
+Use the scroll wheel on your mouse to zoom in on the study area.
+You can drag to pan around the map.
 Be careful though, as a single click will place a point on the map.

 .. tip::